-OPTN LI-RADS Applies to all transplant candidates Applies only to transplant candidates meeting eligibility criteria: (See page 5)
+- OPTN: applies to all transplant candidates - LI-RADS: applies only to transplant candidates meeting eligibility criteria (page 6)

 Implication: OPTN may be applied in some transplant candidates for whom LI-RADS is not recommended due to incomplete validation of imaging for noninvasive diagnosis of HCC.
 This includes pediatric patients and vascular causes of cirrhosis.